ChadsArcade/VMMenu/README.md

 - Copy the dictionary and iniparser .h and .c files into the VMMenu/iniparser directory
 - Copy the ZVG files from the inc and shared folders into the VMMenu/DOS/zvg directory

-Copy the makefile from the VMMenu/DOS directory to VMMenu
+~~Copy the makefile from the VMMenu/DOS directory to VMMenu~~ The makefile now supports all OS targets, and should cater for their foibles.

 Then run:

-`make`
+`make target=DOS clean`
+`make target=DOS`

 which will create the vmmenu.exe file in the current directory